CanniFlexx/weather-app/README.md

 "How'sTheWeather?" is a weather dashboard application built using Vite, React.js, Tailwind CSS, Material-UI, Chart.js, Auth0, GeoDB Cities API and OpenWeatherMap API.
 It provides real-time weather information and forecasts for different cities, along with features for user authentication and saving favorite cities.

-It was created as an assignment for the Frontend Deverloper Intern position at Smart Decision Advisory services.
-All the required features have been implemented.
-Also optional features of User authentication, saving favorite cities and Weather Alerts have been implemented.
-(The weather alerts functionality is however not functional due to subscription requirements from API provider).

 Other modifications and changes include:
 1. Fetching of 5-day forecast instead of 7-days as that was all provided by the API under its free plan.